Gun Charges Attorney

 Pennsylvania highly regulates gun control through numerous civil and criminal statutes.
 The state’s prosecutors waste no time or resources in pursuing individuals whom they believe have violated those statutes, and they offer no leniency – even in cases involving a first offense.
 So when you find yourself on the wrong end of a gun charge, you should also waste no time in finding a criminal defense attorney to protect your rights and freedom.

-Representing Individuals Charged with a Violent Crime While Using a Firearm
+Penalties for Violent Crime While Using a Firearm

 - Mandatory additional 5-year minimum prison sentences